itisaasta/tech-wearables-build-night/sketches/gemma_force_sensor/README.md

 # Gemma Force Sensor sketch

-When the force sensor is pushed, output the reading.
+When the force sensor is pushed, do something.

 **Hardware**
 - Adafruit Gemma